FAQ: Volunteer Makers

-Digital is a key engagement tool for museums and digital is at the heart of Volunteer Makers.
 With Volunteer Makers, the volunteer activity is gamified as well as personalised.
 Gamification is achieved by presenting the volunteering activity as challenges and allowing volunteers to bank their challenges in their own personalised control panel.

 Question 2: Volunteer Makers can help me grow my volunteers by increasing numbers of volunteers who can commit smaller amounts of volunteering time, but how does it affect those who regularly volunteer who we already depend on?